Supportive Patient Care

 • Intestinal villi blunting- altered nutrient absorption

-• Reduced crypt cells-decreased generation of cells for healing and repair
+• Reduced crypt cells-decreased regeneration of cells for healing and repair

 Gut Barrier Function

-The enterocytes act as the main physical barrier preventing harmful pathogens, (i.e. toxins and or bacteria) from entering the mucosa.20,21,22 When these regions are exposed to a toxic environment (e.g. treatment of cancer) the integrity of the gut barrier function is compromised leading to failure of tight junctions resulting in antigenic translocation.
-Bacterial translocation can cause local and systemic inflammation resulting in the following side effects: diarrhea, oral mucositis, dehydration, and gastritis.
+The enterocytes act as the main physical barrier preventing harmful pathogens, (i.e. toxins and or bacteria) from entering the mucosa20, 21, & 22.
+When these regions are exposed to a toxic environment (e.g. treatment of cancer) the integrity of the gut barrier function is compromised resulting in antigenic translocation.
+Bacterial translocation can cause local and systemic inflammation resulting in the following side effects: diarrhea, oral mucositis, dehydration, and general GI symptoms.